Central Bank Design

 Although the central bank should have sole authority for monetary policy, no individual should.
 Hence, monetary policy is usually decided by a monetary policy committee (MPC).
 MPC members generally have long terms and cannot be removed from their position except for cause.
 Members of the committee are usually drawn from different banks and from different geographic areas so that they can provide information about their area of the economy and to provide a diversity of opinion.
 Generally, committee members have expertise in economics, banking, and monetary policy.

 Decision-making by committee is effective for monetary policy, because it takes time to assess the response of the economy and for the economy to respond to any change in policy.
-Hence, there is no need for quick decisions, since haste can lead to disaster.
+Hence, there is no need for quick decisions since haste can lead to disaster.
 The knowledge, experience, and opinions of a group of people reduce the risk that central bank policy will be subjected to an individual's ideology.
 Examples of central banks and their MPCs include:

-Generally, the number of MPC members varies from 9 in the UK and Japan to 22 in Europe.
+The number of MPC members varies from 9 in the UK and Japan to 22 in Europe.

 Public Policy Objectives